constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 6. Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy, by Cathy O'Neil

-7. In Defense of Inefficency, by Zoe Bee
+7. In Defense of Inefficiency, by Zoe Bee

 8. When Time Is Short: Finding Our Way in the Anthropocene, by Timothy Beal